isomerpages/moe-stmargaretpri/_learning-at-sms/Co Curricular Activities/Girls Brigade.md

 ![](/images/CCAs/Girls%20Brigade/gb%20pic%2010.jpg)

 **Spiritual:**&nbsp;With Christ at the heart of The Girls’ Brigade, He plays a central role in this programme.
 Worship and devotions are held during every meeting and&nbsp;camp.
 The girls learn and understand Christ’s way of life during devotions and praise and worship so that they would be able to strive towards leading a similar one in their everyday&nbsp;life.
-As the sessions are on a Friday, it is a wonderful time for the girls to conclude their school week with the Lord.

 ![](/images/CCAs/Girls%20Brigade/gb%20pic%2011.jpg)

 ## Annual Camp
 ___________________________________________________________

-Each year, our girls look forward to participating in our annual camp because they enjoy doing special activities such as baking/cooking, self-defence and making craft work etc.
+Each year, our girls look forward to participating in our annual camp because they enjoy doing special activities such as laser tag and learning journeys.

-The theme of our 2022 camp was ‘Joyful'.
+The theme of our 2024 camp was ‘Ladies of Character'.
 During the camp, the girls had fun and made new friendships through the many games and activities.
 At the end of each day, the girls were guided to reflect on their learning.
-Throughout the camp, the girls learnt about fire safety at Marine Parade Fire Station, how to be of service to one another through serving and cleaning up during meals.
+Throughout the camp, the girls learnt about how gems are mined and identified from a gemologist at The Gem Museum, how to be of service to one another through serving and cleaning up during meals.
+The also picked up a new skill of playing badminton.
 Their bonds were strengthened through teamwork during the role play activity.

 ![](/images/CCAs/Girls%20Brigade/gb%20pic%2012.jpg)